croysdar/clutter-map/README.md

 ---

 ### `/org-units`

 - **GET `/`**
-  Retrieves a list of all organization units.
+  Retrieves a list of all organization units for the current user.
   **Response**: `Iterable<OrgUnit>`

 - **POST `/`**